 Rubin has shown her work for more than 25 years at venues including the Tiffany Peay Gallery, Ferber Gallery, Museum of the City of New York, Rockaway Artists Alliance, Bank Street College, Japanese Consulate and The New York Public Library.
 Her art is in the permanent collection of the Encaustic Art Institute in New Mexico and has been used on film sets.

 In October 2012, the Rockaway Peninsula was inundated by the 14-foot surge of ocean from Hurricane Sandy, which caused severe damage to her home and studio.
-She survived the devastation by creating art, which was displayed in the New York City exhibition "After Affects: An exhibition of Work by Artists Affected by Hurricane Sandy."

 The Burgdorff Gallery is open Monday through Friday from 9 a.m. to 4 p.m. and weekends from 1 to 4 p.m.